DwarfGiant26/crazyflie-lib-python/OurCodes/flying/readme.md

-data is on folder 1Internediate and 2Intermediate
+data is on folder 1Intermediate and 2Intermediate

+To navigate through the directory, first choose either 1 or 2 intermediate, then choose path number(different path number will have different start,intermediate, or destination point).
+Then choose the wind speed(The number there is our fan power settings). lastly choose wind_direction(the number here is the global wind direction.
+Look below for more details on global wind direction).

-column on csv files for 1Intermediate:
+column on csv files for Intermediate:

 1. time.ms -> showing time that has passed in milliseconds